 - If you find the pretzel is breaking, make a hole using a knife in the cheese string

 - If desired, tie a chive around the top of the cheese string- plus it’ll add some extra flavour for this bewitching snack!

 Below are a few more fun snacks ideas to make this week:

-Pumpkin Pancakes– Start your kids Halloween morning off with a boo!
+Pumpkin Pancakes– Let’s give your kids something to pumpkin ’bout !
 These homemade chocolate chip pancakes have a cute holiday twist.
 The recipe calls for a pumpkin-shaped cutter, but you can carve them yourself – just like real pumpkins!
 These guys even go above and beyond to make an orange coloured maple syrup made with corn syrup!
 You can add fruit or soy butter to make your Jack o’ Lantern pancake even more spooky!

 Cracker Spiders– This Halloween recipe is a classic that you may have seen before, and uses Ritz Crackers, candy eyes and pretzels.
 Angie from Echoes of Laughter used peanut butter, but we suggest substituting in Soy Butter to help get more grains and protein into this snack.